► Latest Flying Spur Speed driven

 Before you buy

 Couple of things to note before you pull the trigger.
-Firstly, the boot is hilariously tiny at just 346 litres.
+Firstly, the boot is hilariously tiny at just 346 litres (the Fiat Grande Panda Electric‘s is bigger).
 You may genuinely need to send the luggage on ahead.
-And secondly, though this thing has a basic price of £226,500 there are a lot of things you’re really going to want from the options list.
+And secondly, though this thing has a basic price of £226,500 there are a lot of items you’re really going to want from the options list.
 Don’t plan on getting out of Crewe without spending close to 300 large.

 As for rivals… well, you could buy an AMG S-Class or a really fancy Panamera.
 Perhaps a Purosangue.
 But if you want a big, ostentatious saloon that can deliver deep pleasure to both driver and passengers while encasing them in absurdly tasteful (subject to personal restraint) handcrafted excellence, there isn’t really anywhere else to go.
 Assuming Goodwood doesn’t quite meet one’s requirement for sportiness.